-For some people, these feelings are temporary.
-But for others, a traumatic event can result in post-traumatic stress disorder.
-PTSD symptoms include flashbacks, bad dreams, intrusive thoughts, anxiety and difficulty sleeping.
+For some, these feelings are temporary and diminish as time passes, or as they are addressed and dealt with.
+But for others, a traumatic event can result in post-traumatic stress disorder with symptoms like flashbacks and nightmares, intrusive thoughts, anxiety and difficulty sleeping.

 Trauma affects the brain in the following ways: